zhaohanxiong/OxfordCVM/src/fmrib/README.md

 power/time in the NeuroPM toolbox is taken up by imputing data, so having an imputed dataset as input reduces this substantially.

-Code can be saved from the R script into a .mat file, then loaded directly into matlab to save the hassle with the reading of excel files

 Dependencies (matlab toolboxes):

 	- statistics and machine learning toolbox
 	- financial toolbox
 	- optimization toolbox